 Minimalism as a way of life

-In this vein, Becker is referring to an intellectual and concerted effort to declutter one’s mind from the things and thoughts that preclude you from pursuing your goals.
+In this vein, Becker refers to an intellectual and concerted effort to declutter one’s mind from the things and thoughts that preclude one from pursuing your goals.

-Whereas, many people fill their lives with material possessions to offset the inner void of not having peace, minimalism fills such voids with ideas and progressive movement.
+Whereas many people fill their lives with material possessions to offset the inner void of not having peace, minimalism fills such gaps with ideas and progressive movement.

-Consequently, the intangibility of the work itself is its own reward over the fruits of one’s labor.
+Consequently, the intangibility of the work itself is its reward over the fruits of one’s labor.

-Any tangible rewards are reinvested back into the work to expand on the opportunity that was first imagined before it was brought into reality.
+Any tangible rewards are reinvested into the work to expand on the opportunity first imagined before it was brought into reality.

 A minimalist lifestyle keeps you focused on your objective.